JuliaDataScience/JuliaDataScience/contents/julia_101.md

 )
 ```

-Sometimes we want to change the default interval stepsize behavior.
+Sometimes, we want to change the default interval stepsize behavior.
 We can do that by adding a stepsize in the range syntax `start:step:stop`.
 For example, suppose we want a range of `Float64` from 0 to 1 with steps of size 0.2: